 Here, we’ll explain just that.
-Read on to discover our top five sunbed tanning tips:
+Discover our top five sunbed tanning tips:

 1. Prepare your skin.